mattsq/crosslearner/README.md

 The training code exposes toggles for Wasserstein loss, spectral normalisation, feature matching, instance noise, gradient reversal and two‑time‑scale update rule (TTUR) as described in `Prompt.txt`.

 Use the config file as a starting point for your own experiments on IHDP, ACIC or other datasets.

+## Visualisation

+To diagnose training and model fit visually, pass the `History` returned by `train_acx` to `crosslearner.visualization.plot_losses` to plot generator and discriminator losses over time.
+The module also provides `crosslearner.visualization.scatter_tau` for a scatter plot of predicted versus true treatment effects.